ai-kana/LocalMod/README.md

 ## Commands
 A questionable system that maybe removed for queueing and executing this in bulk Currently exists
- - `LocalMod.Commands.AsyncCommandWorker`
-  - Runs actions on the threadpool
+ - `LocalMod.Commands.AsyncCommandWorker` runs actions on the threadpool
- - `LocalMod.Commands.RoutineCommandWorker`
-  - Runs action in a coroutine once every frame
+ - `LocalMod.Commands.RoutineCommandWorker` runs action in a coroutine once every frame